-I have used quartet dissimilarity to determine whether the conclusions of two simulation studies change when resolution is considered alongside accuracy.

-Congreve and Lamsdell [9; CL hereafter] simulated 55-character matrices from a bifurcating 22-tip tree using a Markov k-state 1 parameter model with a gamma parameter.
+Congreve and Lamsdell [9; CL hereafter] simulated 55-character matrices from a bifurcating 22-tip tree using a Markov k-state 1 parameter model with rates sampled from a discretized Gamma distribution.
 Their generative tree is the single most parsimonious tree obtained from a study of Ordovician trilobites; its edges were assigned a unit length.

 O’Reilly et al. [5; OR hereafter] simulated matrices containing 100, 350 and 1000 characters from a bifurcating 75-tip tree using a modified HKY85 model; they followed a previous simulation study [4] in selecting a single bifurcating tree from a morphological + molecular analysis of Lissamphibia.